jorgebucaran/gitio.fish/README.md

 ## Usage

-You can use `gitio` to create a tiny URL for your GitHub profile page, repositories, issues, release notes, tarballs, gists, raw files, etc. If the command exits successfully, the generated URL will be displayed on your console.
+You want to create a tiny URL for your GitHub profile page, repositories, issues, release notes, tarballs, gists, etc.

+The `gitio` command takes the code (alias) you want to use, followed by an equal sign, and a GitHub URL.
+If the command exits successfully, the generated URL will be displayed on your console.

 ```fish
 gitio code=url